Families

 Divorce is justifiable: average response to the question “Please tell me for each of the following actions whether you think it can always be justified, never be justified, or something in between: divorce,” where 1 indicates “never justified” and 10 indicates “always justified.”
 2005-2014.
 Data source: World Values Survey.
 GDP per capita: converted to 2011 US dollars using purchasing power parities. “k” = thousand.
 2005.
 Data source: Maddison Project Database 2018, rug.nl/ggdc.
 The line is a loess curve, calculated with eight oil-rich nations excluded.

-It’s no surprise, then, that over the past half century the share of American adults who are married has declined.
-This is a potential problem for both adults and for children.
-For adults, having two rather than one in the household enhances economic security and boosts the likelihood of income gains.
-In the past generation median income has increased only for households and families with two earners.
-For those with a single earner it has been flat.3 And the risk that unemployment, sickness, or disability will result in significant income decline is much greater among households with only a single adult.4
+It’s no surprise, then, that the share of American adults who are married has declined.
+This is a potential problem both for adults and for children.
+For adults, having two rather than one in the household enhances economic security: the risk that unemployment, sickness, or disability will result in significant income decline is much greater among households with only a single adult.
+Two adults also boosts the likelihood of income gains and rising living standards.3

-It’s an even bigger problem for children.
+Family weakening is an even bigger problem for children.
 We have substantial evidence, first marshaled by Sara McLanahan and Gary Sandefur in the mid-1990s and steadily buttressed since then, that children who grow up with both of their original parents tend to fare better on a range of outcomes, from school completion and performance to crime to earnings and income to maintaining lasting relationships.
-This advantage holds compared to children whose parents never married, who married and then divorced, or who married, divorced, and remarried.5
+This advantage holds compared to children whose parents never married, who married and then divorced, or who married, divorced, and remarried.4

 How much have things changed?
 Is family decline more pronounced among particular groups?
 What can we do?